Yemen's Houthis target two Saudi airports with multiple drone attacks

 The Yemen conflict is widely seen in the region as a proxy war between Saudi Arabia and Iran.

-Reporting by Ali Abdelaty; writing by Marwa Rashad; Editing by Andrew Cawthorne and Diane Craft
+Reporting by Ali Abdelaty; Writing by Marwa Rashad; Editing by Andrew Cawthorne, Diane Craft and Daniel Wallis